microsoft/vscode-docs/api/extension-guides/debug-extension.md

 With this setup, you can now easily edit, transpile, and debug Mock Debug.

 But now the real work begins: you will have to replace the mock implementation of the debug adapter in `src/mockDebug.ts` and `src/mockRuntime.ts` by some code that talks to a "real" debugger or runtime.
-This involves understanding and implementing the debug adapter Protocol.
+This involves understanding and implementing the Debug Adapter Protocol.
 More details about this can be found [here](https://microsoft.github.io/debug-adapter-protocol/overview#How_it_works).

 ## Anatomy of the package.json of a Debugger Extension